Pierre Gaxotte: A life of historian of the modern period and journalist too

+He began his career as a history teacher at the Lycée Charlemagne.
 He is famous for his critical vision of the French Revolution, notably in The French Revolution (1928), and for his rehabilitation of the French 18th century (Louis XV's Century, 1933).

+Private secretary of Charles Maurras, "royalist of reason", like Jacques Bainville, he improvised himself as a journalist by participating in the foundation of "Candide", weekly gaining an intellectual success.
 He is also known as a far-right-wing journalist of the Entre-deux-Guerres period, with links to the Action française and the newspaper Je suis partout.
 He left the position of editor at the newspaper in 1937, being replaced by Robert Brasillach.